oxydemeton/arg_parse/README.md

 - [ ] Ability to give of list of arguments (not using args from [std::env::args()](std::env::args()))
 - [ ] Ability to provide default values
 - [ ] Ability to make Argument or subcommand required
+- [ ] Cache the result of parsing the cli arguments to improve performance slightly
+- [ ] Easy macro or function to configure the parser

 ### Links:
 [Github Repo](https://github.com/oxydemeton/arg_parse/)